BedrockBandit/Dice/README.md

 ## 🚀 How to Run

 ### 1.download the .py file
-open the file  idLE (Python 3.7.XX) and run the file
+open the file  IDLE (Python 3.7.XX) and run the file